What are the Components of Web Applications?

 One-tier architecture puts Client, Server, and Database sides in one place, so all three work on the same machine.
 This type is rare in production.

-This type of architecture is also called a standalone application, which is an app running locally on the device, it is functional, with built-in logic and no specific need for an internet connection or the other services to be installed.
+We can also call this type of architecture a standalone application, which is an app running locally on the device, it is functional, with built-in logic and no specific need for an internet connection or the other services to be installed.
 For example, MS Office or an MP3 Player are considered to be one-tier apps.
 Why?
-Because the apps’ data is stored in the system locally or on a shared drive.
+Because the apps’ data stores in the system locally or on a shared drive.

 Two-tier architecture splits the presentation layer, which is a client-side, and a web app database architecture.
-So, it is divided into two parts – client app (client tier) and data app (data tier).
+Thus, we can divide it into two parts – client app (client tier) and data app (data tier).

 The client tier includes the presentation and web application architecture layers, while the server-side includes the database layer.
 For this reason, we may call it the client-server app as the Client and the Server communicate with one another.
 How does it work?
 Well, the client-side sends requests to the server-side, and the latter processes this request.
 Afterward, the server tier sends back the requested data to the client tier.